1 Introduction and overview

 This manual explains the processes and methods NICE uses for developing, maintaining and updating NICE guidelines.
 It is primarily for:

-The processes and methods described in this manual are based on internationally recognised guideline development methodology, and the experience and expertise of the teams at NICE, the contractors that work with NICE, NICE Committee members and stakeholders.
-The processes and methods are based on internationally accepted criteria of quality, as detailed in the Appraisal of Guidelines for Research and Evaluation II (AGREE II) instrument, and primary methodological research and evaluation undertaken by the NICE teams.
+The processes and methods described in this manual are based on internationally recognised standards, and the experience and expertise of the teams at NICE, the contractors that work with NICE, NICE committee members and stakeholders.
+They are based on internationally accepted criteria of quality, as detailed in the Appraisal of Guidelines for Research and Evaluation II (AGREE II) instrument, and primary methodological research and evaluation undertaken by the NICE teams.
 They draw on the Guideline Implementability Appraisal tool to ensure that recommendations are clear and unambiguous, making them easier to implement.
-They are also designed to fulfil the requirements of the NICE accreditation scheme.

 This manual describes the development of NICE guidelines from referral through to publication, implementation, checking the need for an update and updating.
 The guideline development process is summarised in section 1.6.
 There is also information in chapter 12 on the support NICE provides to help organisations use each guideline.

-These manuals were based on the same over‑arching core principles common to all NICE guidance.
-However, they had evolved to include some procedural and/or methodological differences, depending on the areas and the evidence base that they covered.
-This manual brings together methods and processes for developing guidelines on the whole range of topics, with the aim of achieving consistency of approach, and rationalising differences where appropriate.
-In some cases the best approach may vary depending on the topic; this manual gives alternatives and examples to help choose which approach to follow.
+This manual covers methods and processes for clinical, public health and social care topics, and service guidance (see appendix A).
+The best approach may vary depending on the topic; this manual gives alternatives and examples to help choose which approach to follow.
 Options should be considered from the outset, and the approach discussed and agreed with NICE staff with responsibility for quality assurance.
-The chosen approach should be documented in the evidence review or guideline, together with the rationale for the choice.
-The use of, and rationale for, the approach agreed for each guideline will also be documented by NICE staff with responsibility for quality assurance.
+The chosen approach should be documented in the methods for the guideline or the individual evidence review, together with the reasons for the choice.
 Decisions will be reviewed for consistency.
-In exceptional circumstances, significant deviations from the methods and process described in this manual may be needed; in these cases, NICE's Senior Management Team must approve the approach before guideline development begins.
+In exceptional circumstances, significant deviations from the methods and process described in this manual may be needed; in these cases, NICE's senior management team must approve the approach before guideline development begins.

-NICE guidelines are a key source for the development of NICE quality standards and therefore new guidelines developed by NICE are usually chosen from a library of topics for quality standards and then agreed with the relevant commissioning body (NHS England or the Department of Health).
+NICE guidelines are a key source for the development of NICE quality standards and therefore new guidelines developed by NICE are usually chosen from a library of topics for quality standards and then agreed with the relevant commissioning body (NHS England or the Department of Health and Social Care).

 Decisions on which library topics to develop guidelines on, and in what order, are based on factors such as: